acorn-io/mongodb-atlas/README.md

 - MONGODB_ATLAS_PRIVATE_API_KEY
 - MONGODB_ATLAS_PROJECT_ID

-## Running the service

-First we need to create the secret *atlas-creds* providing the public and private keys as well as the Atlas project ID we want the MongoDB cluster to be created in.
+Next we need to create the secret *atlas-creds* providing the public and private keys as well as the Atlas project ID we want the MongoDB cluster to be created in.

 Note: the following example uses environment variables already defined in the current shell